Josephine Douglas

 Josephine Douglas (6 October 1926 – 12 July 1988) was a British actress and TV and film producer.
-Her original name was Jo Doll (née Reckitt).
+Her original name was Jo Doll (née Rickett).
 She played a pioneering role as a woman in television production at a time when it was dominated by men.
 She was the co-producer and co-host of Britain's first pop chart television show, Six-Five Special, during 1957–58.
 The show broke the mould of British TV and ushered in an era in which popular culture seemed to be dominated by the young.

 Life

 She was born at 146 The Green, Earlsheaton, Huddersfield, West Riding of Yorkshire, England, the daughter of Jessie Elizabeth (born Hampson) and Bernard Rickett, a manager for Fyffes banana company.

 She showed an early interest in drama.
 As a teenager she produced a fundraising performance of Hansel and Gretel to raise funds for the air force in the Second World War.
 It led to parts in the amateur dramatic group the Huddersfield Thespians, with whom she made her stage début in December 1943, in J. B. Priestley's play Time and the Conways.